 Omega 3 and omega 6 - You can obtain both these from certain vegetable sources (walnuts, pumpkin seeds, rape seed, soy and linseed/flax seed).
 But, the richest source of omega 3 comes from oily fish (salmon, herring, mackerel) where it exists as EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid).

 GLA, omega 3 and omega 6 are said to be the most powerful 5-alpha reductase and dihydrotestosterone (DHT) blocker foods known.
 DHT is the hormone widely associated with the most common type of hair loss (androgenetic alopecia).
 And 5-alpha reductase is the enzyme that helps produce it.

-Studies show that GLA and omega 3 can fight inflammation, albeit that it might take some months before you notice any beneficial effect.
+Studies suggest that GLA and omega 3 can fight inflammation, albeit that it might take some months before you notice any beneficial effect.
 But that shouldn't matter as long as it works.
 And these fats don't just help with inflammation associated with conditions like arthritis either.
 Hair follicle inflammation has also been detected in up to 50% of people suffering hair loss.
-So GLA and omega 3 could be effective at tackling hair loss this way too.
+So GLA and omega 3 might be effective at tackling hair loss this way too.

 Note: Whilst it might be tempting to eat loads of fatty foods for hair growth help, you should only consume

 small amounts of any type of fat.
 You could also take oil capsules to supplement your diet and so, make sure you get a regular dose of these important oils.
 If you do, it's also good idea to take vitamin E alongside to prevent the oils from oxidizing.